 Will I get sunburn from UV-Aid?
 No. UV-aid uses UVA rays.
-UVA rays do not burn the skin, only shorter UVB rays burn the skin.
-UVA rays are safe.
+UVA rays do not burn the skin, only shorter UVB rays cause sunburn.

 Is it safe for children?
 Yes, if you follow the suggested exposure limits.
 UV-Aid exposes your child to much less UV than if you took a stroll with them outside.
-There is also growing evidence showing increased incidences of ear infections in children with less sunlight exposure.

 When should I use UV-Aid?
 Use UV-Aid before you go out in the morning, before you go to bed, and other times throughout the day when you feel youve come in contact with someone who is sick or if you feel any tickle in your nose or soreness in your throat.
 Do Not Use More Than 4 Times a Day.
 Also wash or disinfect your hands as UV-Aid cannot help stop infections caused by germs transmitted from the hands to eyes.

 How does UV-Aid help prevent ear infections?
 The inner ear has one of the highest concentrations of melanin in the body.
 Melanin produces hydrogen peroxide.
 We recommend using UV-Aid on ears as a matter of practice to help prevent ear infections.

 Is it safe to shine it in my eyes?
 NO!
 We do not recommend you shine any form light in your eyes, but in the event you accidentally shine the light in your eyes, the amount of UV your eyes are exposed to outdoors is many times the UV emitted by UV-Aid.